How to Divest

 The world’s largest private prison company.
 It owns and operates prisons and jails, including immigration jails and “community corrections” centers, and uses forced prison labor.
 It also provides e-carceration technologies, transportation, and other services as part of the criminal punishment system.

-An Israeli multinational conglomerate of energy, automotive, insurance, and real estate companies.
-Operates gas stations and convenience stores in multiple illegal settlements in the occupied West Bank and Golan Heights.
+An Israeli multinational conglomerate of automotive, energy, insurance, and real estate companies.
+It owns and operates gas stations and convenience stores throughout the occupied West Bank and Golan Heights.

-One of Israel's largest gas companies.
-Has gas stations and convenience stores in multiple illegal settlements in the occupied West Bank.
+An Israeli holding company with subsidiaries that develop, construct, and operate gas stations as well as market fuel products.
+It operates gas stations and convenience stores in multiple illegal Israeli settlements in the occupied West Bank.

 An Israeli renewable energy company.
 Owns a solar farm in an illegal settlement industrial zone in the occupied West Bank.
 Developed a wind farm project in the occupied Golan Heights.

-One of Israel's largest private security firms, formerly a subsidiary of G4S.
-Provides security services and equipment to several projects of the Israeli occupation of Palestine, including illegal settlements, military checkpoints, the Israeli police and prison system.
+One of Israel's largest private security firms and a former subsidiary of G4S.
+It provides security services and equipment to illegal Israeli settlements, the Israeli military, and the Israeli police and prison systems.

 Genasys, formerly the Long Range Acoustic Device (LRAD) Corporation, specializes in manufacturing acoustic hailing systems.
 Its flagship product, the Long Range Acoustic Device (LRAD), is used by police, military personnel, and immigration authorities in the US and abroad.